 Our aim is for all pupils to be on track to make good progress from their starting points and for an above average percentage of children to attain expected standard and above in reading, writing and maths at the end of KS2.
-Our catch-up curriculum plan for 2021-22 will ensure that prioritised areas of the curriculum are revisited so that children build on their prior knowledge progressively.
+Our catch-up curriculum plan for 2021-22 prioritised areas of the curriculum to revisit, so that children built on their prior knowledge progressively.
 By the time our children leave Moorside, they will be able to learn both independently and collaboratively - ready to thrive in the next steps in their learning journey through the Key Stage 3 curriculum.